Nickel Microbial Metallomics logo

 MBTIs

 Various strategies for nickel chelation may offer promise as a treatment for the aforementioned eukaryotic and prokaryotic microorganisms featuring nickel-dependent enzymes.
-Dimethylglyoxime has already been investigated as a potent nickel chelation therapy to combat multi-drug resistant enteric pathogens, including multi-drug resistant strains of Salmonella Typhimurium and Klebsiella pneumonia. [x]
+Dimethylglyoxime (DMG) has already been investigated as a potent nickel chelation therapy to combat multi-drug resistant enteric pathogens, including multi-drug resistant strains of Salmonella Typhimurium and Klebsiella pneumonia.[18]

-Theoretical Foundation:
+Theoretical Foundation

-As an essential cofactor for critical enzymes such as hydrogenase and urease, Nickel has established roles in microbial pathogenic processes.
+As an essential cofactor for critical enzymes such as hydrogenase and urease, Ni has established roles in microbial pathogenic processes.
 However, the scope of nickel’s involvement in pathogens with other nickel-requiring enzymes warrants further exploration.
 Additional nickel-utilizing proteins, or those responding to nickel concentration changes, are anticipated to be identified.
 It is vital to address the gaps in our understanding of nickel dynamics and its regulation within pathogens that require this metal.
 This includes delineating the origins of dietary nickel, how host metabolism influences its availability to pathogens and the effect of host gut microbiota composition on nickel presence.
 Investigating these areas is crucial for advancing our knowledge.
+The variability of nickel’s accessibility in the host is notable, necessitating a deeper understanding of its general availability across various organs, tissues, and cell types, such as epithelial, immune, and blood cells.
+One promising research direction is the unique requirement of nickel by numerous pathogens—at leat 39 prokaryotic and nine eukaryotic—unlike their mammalian hosts.[19]
+This discrepancy presents the possibility of specifically targeting these pathogens through nickel sequestration strategies.

 Research Feed